 Fatigue indicates the amount of effort a rider has put towards the race's progress and may restrict the amount of movement a rider can make.
-Fatigue is recieved after PS are used.
+Fatigue is recieved after PS are used and remains until actions are taken to remove it.